 Loss of Website Traffic:

-If redirects are not properly implemented, you might lose traffic as users might land on broken pages, leading to a decline in organic traffic.
+If redirects are not properly implemented, users will land on broken pages.
+This can result in a decline in organic traffic on your website.

 Broken Links:

-Outdated or broken links harm the user experience and impact your website’s SEO performance.
+Outdated or broken links may harm the user experience and impact your website’s overall SEO performance negatively.

 A Proactive Approach to SEO During Website Migration